ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2024-01-30_year_in_rev.md

 - M

 These are all at various stages, but I would like to have them in the review process by the end of the year.
 As well as two/three exciting new projects that I'd like to see develop.
+I also have several tools that I've developed for my own use, which might be of use to others so if I have the time I'd like to publish them.